-ESTA’s European Crane Operators Licence (ECOL) project took another significant step forward in April with the announcement of further backing from leading names in the crane industry and the first official meeting of the new organization’s Committee of Experts.
+ESTA’s European Crane Operators Licence (ECOL) project took another significant step forward in April with the first official meeting of the new organization’s Committee of Experts.

 ESTA Director Ton Klijn said: “This may seem like a bureaucratic change, but it is very important.
 This - and other similar developments that we will be announcing in the coming months - will place ECOL on a professional, stable and long-term footing.

 “It will help to ensure that we build into the ECOL system the necessary expertise, transparency and accountability so that the industry at large can have faith in our work and standards.”